GodOfZap/Gemini-Navigator/CODE_OF_CONDUCT.md

-# Code of Conduct
+# 🌐 Code of Conduct

-## Our Pledge
+## 💎 Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in **Gemini Navigator** a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, as contributors and maintainers of **Gemini Navigator**, pledge to make participation in this project a **welcoming, harassment-free, and inclusive experience** for everyone — regardless of:

+> Age, body size, disability, ethnicity, gender identity or expression, level of experience, nationality, personal appearance, race, religion, sexual orientation, or any other characteristic.

+We are committed to fostering a respectful and collaborative community that values **diversity, empathy, and open participation**.

+---

-## Our Standards
+## 🌟 Our Standards

-Examples of behavior that contributes to a positive environment include:
+### ✅ Positive Behavior Includes

-- Using welcoming and inclusive language
+- Using **welcoming and inclusive language**
-- Being respectful of differing viewpoints and experiences
+- Being **respectful** of differing viewpoints and experiences
-- Gracefully accepting constructive criticism
+- Accepting **constructive criticism** gracefully
-- Focusing on what is best for the community
+- Focusing on what is **best for the community**
-- Showing empathy towards other community members

-Unacceptable behavior includes:
+- Showing **kindness and empathy** toward others

+### 🚫 Unacceptable Behavior Includes

 - Harassment, intimidation, or discrimination in any form
-- Offensive comments related to gender, sexual orientation, race, religion, or other personal characteristics
+- Offensive comments related to gender, race, religion, or other identities
 - Public or private harassment
-- Trolling or insulting/derogatory comments
+- Trolling, personal attacks, or derogatory remarks
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Conduct that could reasonably be considered inappropriate in a professional setting

+> We encourage everyone to help maintain a positive and productive environment.

+---

-## Reporting Issues
+## 🧭 Reporting Issues

-If you are subject to or witness unacceptable behavior, please report it by opening an issue on GitHub or contacting the repository maintainers directly.
+If you experience or witness unacceptable behavior, please:

+1. Report it by opening an **[Issue](https://github.com/GodOfZap/gemini-navigator/issues)**, **or**
+2. Contact a **repository maintainer directly** via their GitHub profile.

+All complaints will be reviewed and investigated promptly, fairly, and confidentially.

+---

-## Enforcement
+## ⚖️ Enforcement

-Maintainers of **Gemini Navigator** are responsible for clarifying standards of acceptable behavior and enforcing this code of conduct.
-We may take appropriate action, including warning, temporary suspension, or banning contributors for behavior that violates this Code of Conduct.
+Project maintainers are responsible for clarifying and enforcing this Code of Conduct.
+They may take appropriate corrective actions such as:

+- Issuing warnings
+- Temporary suspension from contributing
+- Permanent bans for severe or repeated violations

+All enforcement decisions will be made **fairly and transparently**, prioritizing community well-being.

+---

-## Acknowledgments
+## 🙏 Acknowledgments

-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.
+This Code of Conduct is adapted from the **[Contributor Covenant](https://www.contributor-covenant.org)**, version **2.1**,
+a widely used standard for fostering inclusive open-source communities.

+---

+<p align="center">🌟 Thank you for helping make <strong>Gemini Navigator</strong> a safe, welcoming, and inclusive space. 🌟</p>